Are SUPPLEMENTS Necessary?

 Liver failure etc.

 We are bombarded with information from authentic and contaminated sources and are overwhelmed with the amount of data.
-The media has miserably failed at educating the mass about the facts and busting the myths of supplements.
+Unfortunately, the media has miserably failed to educate the mass about the facts and bust the myths of supplements.
 That is the reason one can't entirely blame the people for being misguided.

 The media talks a lot about the ill effects of supplements in general and the consequences of protein supplements in particular.
 Ironically it's the same media that talks about responsible drinking.
-It's like promoting the consumption of alcohol under the tag of responsible drinking and scaring the guts out of people when it comes to protein supplements.
+It's like promoting alcohol consumption under the tag of responsible drinking and scaring the guts out of people when it comes to protein supplements.

 Anabolic-androgenic steroids are scheduled H drugs.
 All scheduled H drugs have side effects.
-Yes, they are illegal but, do we know that alcohol and tobacco which are readily available and accessible to anyone are the most prominent killers.
-They are entirely legal.
+Yes, they are illegal but, do we know that alcohol and tobacco, which are readily available and accessible to anyone, are the most prominent killers.
+Both are entirely legal in most parts of the world.
 Smoking and drinking are steadily gaining social sanction.
-Unfortunately, the same is not valid with regards to SUPPLEMENTS.
+Unfortunately, the same is not valid with regards to supplements.

 Alcohol and tobacco continue to kill millions of people every day.
-There is no documented case where a person died from consuming the recommended dose of SUPPLEMENTS.
+Yet, there is no documented case where a person died from consuming a calculated dose of supplements.

-Parents are comfortable with their child drinking alcohol once in a while.
-But, they become worried when the same child consumes those damn protein powders.
+Parents are comfortable with their children drinking alcohol.
+But, they become worried when their children consume those damn protein powders.
 We sure know at least a few parents who indulge in the consumption of alcohol with their kids.
-How many parents do we know who consume protein shakes with their kids?
+But, how many parents do we know who consume protein shakes with their kids?
 Probably none!

-People have inherently become scared of the word SUPPLEMENTS.
-SUPPLEMENTS are incredibly healthy and productive when consumed in the right quantity.
+People have inherently become scared of the word supplements.
+Supplements are incredibly healthy and productive when consumed in the correct quantity.

-Supplements are necessary when we can’t obtain good quality or enough amount of micronutrients or macronutrients from our diet alone.
+Supplements are necessary when we can’t obtain good quality or enough micronutrients or macronutrients from our diet alone.

-Horlicks, Complan, Boost, Cerelac, etc. are supplements we all have comfortably consumed in the past without thinking twice.
-Chyawanprash is also a supplement.
-Our mother always wanted us to be healthy and fit, so she ensured that we consume that glass of Complan before we went to bed or before we left for school.
+Horlicks, Complan, Boost, Cerelac, etc., are supplements we all have comfortably consumed in the past without thinking twice.
+Of course, Chyawanprash is also a supplement.
+Our mother always wanted us to be healthy and fit, so she ensured that we consumed a glass of Complan before going to bed or leaving for school.

 Our lifestyle is changing at a fast pace.
-The first-class protein in our diet is steadily diminishing, and carbohydrates and sugar are replacing it.
+As a result, the first-class protein in our diet is steadily diminishing, and carbohydrates and sugar are replacing it.
 Hence, our reliance on supplements is increasing by the day.

 We have been using artificially derived foods for a long time.
-Cooked food is human-made; honey is extracted using a human-made process; grains are human-made (humans cultivate grains).
+For example, cooked food is human-made; honey is extracted using a human-made process; grains are human-made (humans cultivate grains).
 We consume and interact with human-made things all the time, everywhere, throughout our lives.
 It makes our life easier and more comfortable.

 Supplements are meant to supplement our diet and not replace it.

-We should have supplements when we can’t obtain good quality or enough amount of micronutrients or macronutrients from our diet alone.
+We should have supplements when we can’t obtain good quality or enough micronutrients or macronutrients from our diet alone.

 There are various classes and levels of supplements depending on what we have to achieve and our budget.

-It is highly unethical to associate side effects of anabolic-androgenic steroids with supplements.
+It is highly unethical to associate the side effects of anabolic-androgenic steroids with supplements.

 Supplements are not medicines.
-Even if they come in the form of a tablet, capsule or powder, supplements are way different than medicines and can’t replace medication.
+Even if they come in tablet, capsule or powder forms, supplements are very different from medications.

 We have been using supplements in one form or the other since the time we were born.

-Not everything derived from nature, including food, is beneficial.
+Not everything derived from nature, including food, is beneficial for our health.